Discover if you are being abused and learn to take action!

 From radio and TV to parents, educators and employers, society is filled with verbal and emotional abuse.
 As author Patricia Evans points out in her book, The Verbally Abusive Relationship, the old adage about sticks and stones isn't always true.
 Just as physical abuse is wounding the to body, verbal abuse is deeply wounding to the soul.
-21 Telltale Signs Your Husband Is Having An Affair
+21 UNMISTAKEABLE Signs He's Cheating On You (Dump Him, Fast!)

 If you grew up in a verbally and/or emotionally abusive family, you might not realize when you are being abusive and when you are being abused.
 Behind verbal and emotional abuse is always a desire to control the other person — to have power over the other's feelings and actions.